 - Doctor visits including:

-- allergy immunotherapy and allergy testing
+- o allergy immunotherapy and allergy testing

-- o care for pregnant women
+- care for pregnant women

 - family planning open access service

 - lab tests and X-rays

-- o physical exams
+- physical exams

-- preventive exams
+- o preventive exams

 - o preventive office visits

-- specialists
+- o specialists

 - telemedicine consultation

+- o vaccines and drugs administered in a doctor's office

+- o visits for illness or injury

+- visits in the hospital or nursing home

+- Acupuncture for pain and other specific conditions, by licensed acupuncturists or within the scope of practice by a licensed provider with acupuncture training or credentialing

-- o vaccines and drugs administered in a qualified health care provider's office - visits for illness or injury - visits in the hospital or nursing home - Advanced practice nurse services: services provided by a nurse practitioner, nurse anesthetist, nurse midwife, or clinical nurse specialist - Behavioral Health Home: coordination of primary care, mental health services, and social services - Blood and blood products - Clinical trial coverage: Routine care that is: 1) provided as part of the protocol treatment of a Clinical Trial; 2) is usual, customary and appropriate to your condition; and 3) would be typically provided outside of a Clinical Trial.
-This includes services and items needed for the treatment of effects and complications of the protocol treatment. - Cancer screenings (including mammography, pap test, prostate cancer screening, colorectal cancer screening) - Clinical Services - Community health worker care coordination and patient education services - Community Medical Emergency Technician (CMET) services - o post-hospital/post-nursing home discharge visits ordered by your primary care provider - o safety evaluation visits ordered by Primary Care Provider/Physician (PCP) - Community Paramedic Services: certain services are provided by a community paramedic.
+- Advanced practice nurse services: services provided by a nurse practitioner, nurse anesthetist, nurse midwife, or clinical nurse specialist - Behavioral Health Home: coordination of primary care, mental health services, and social services - Blood and blood products - Clinical trial coverage: Routine care that is: 1) provided as part of the protocol treatment of a Clinical Trial; 2) is usual, customary, and appropriate to your condition; and 3) would be typically provided outside of a Clinical Trial.
+This includes services and items needed for the treatment of effects and complications of the protocol treatment. - Cancer screenings (including mammography, pap test, prostate cancer screening, colorectal cancer screening) - Clinical Services - Community health worker care coordination and patient education services - Community Medical Emergency Technician (CMET) services - o post-hospital/post-nursing home discharge visits ordered by your primary care provider - safety evaluation visits ordered by Primary Care Provider/Physician (PCP) - Community Paramedic Services: certain services are provided by a community paramedic.
 The services must be a part of a care plan by your primary care provider.
-The services may include: - health assessments - o chronic disease monitoring and education - help with medications - immunizations and vaccinations - collecting lab specimens - o follow-up care after being treated at a hospital - other minor medical procedures - Counseling and testing for sexually transmitted diseases (STDs), AIDS and other HIV-related conditions - open access service - Enhanced asthma care services (for eligible members under the age of 21 who are diagnosed as having poorly controlled asthma, when specific criteria are met) - Home visits to determine if there are asthma-triggers in the member's home - Must be provided by a registered environmental health specialist, healthy homes specialist, and lead risk assessor.
+The services may include: - health assessments - chronic disease monitoring and education - help with medications - o immunizations and vaccinations - collecting lab specimens - o follow-up care after being treated at a hospital - o other minor medical procedures - Counseling and testing for sexually transmitted diseases (STDs), AIDS and other HIV-related conditions open access service - Enhanced asthma care services (for eligible members under the age of 21 who are diagnosed as having poorly controlled asthma, when specific criteria are met) - Home visits to determine if there are asthma-triggers in the member's home - Must be provided by a registered environmental health specialist, healthy homes specialist, and lead risk assessor.
 Your local public health agency can help you find one of these health care professionals to help you or you can contact Member Services - Health Care Home services: care coordination for members with complex or chronic health care needs - Health education and counseling (for example, smoking cessation, nutrition counseling, diabetes education) - Hospital In-Reach Community-Based Service (IRSC) Coordination: coordination of services targeted at reducing hospital emergency room (ER) use under certain circumstances.
-This service addresses health, social, economic, and other needs of members to help reduce usage of ER and other health care services. - Immunizations
+This service addresses health, social, economic, and other needs of members to help reduce usage of ER and other health care services. - Immunizations - Podiatry services (debridement of toenails, infected corns and calluses, and other non-routine foot care) - Respiratory therapy

-- Podiatry services (debridement of toenails, infected corns and calluses, and other non-routine foot care) - Respiratory therapy - Services of a certified public health nurse or a registered nurse practicing in a public health nursing clinic under a governmental unit - Treatment for AIDS and other HIV-related conditions NOT an open access service.
-You must use a provider in the plan network - Treatment for sexually transmitted diseases (STDs) open access service - Tuberculosis care management and direct observation of drug intake
+- Services of a certified public health nurse or a registered nurse practicing in a public health nursing clinic under a governmental unit - Treatment for AIDS and other HIV-related conditions NOT an open access service.
+You must use a provider in the plan network. - Treatment for sexually transmitted diseases (STDs) open access service - Tuberculosis care management and direct observation of drug intake

-Artificial ways to become pregnant (artificial insemination, including in-vitro fertilization and related services, fertility drugs and related services)
+• Artificial ways to become pregnant (artificial insemination, including in-vitro fertilization and related services, fertility drugs and related services)